 Enhanced penalties are provided for in 18 U.S.C. § 2320(b).
-If the indictment contains an enhancement for serious bodily injury or death, the trial judge should add a fifth element to the charge.
-See Alleyne v.
-United States, 133 S. Ct.
-2151, 2162 (2013); Apprendi v.
+If the indictment contains an enhancement for serious bodily injury or death, the trial judge should add an additional element to the charge.
+For example, that the defendant knowingly or recklessly caused or attempted to cause death from the trafficking conduct.
+See Apprendi v.
 New Jersey, 120 S. Ct.
 2348, 2363-66 (2000).